XZiar/RayRenderer/StringCharset/README.md

-# StrCharset

-StrCharset provide encoding defines and charset transform with self-made conversion class.
-Correctness check is not completed.

-`codecvt` is removed since it is marked deprecated in C++17 and some conversion seems to be locale-dependent.

-Converting encoding need to specify input charset, while StrCharset does not provide encoding-detection.
-If you need it , you should include [uchardet](../3rdParty/uchardetlib).
+## StringCharset

+StringCharset wrap [StrCharset](../common/StrCharset.hpp) to provide charset conversion, reducing the overhead and size by dynamic linking.

+It also uses [uchardet](../3rdParty/uchardetlib) to privede charset detection.

 ## License

-AsyncExecutor (including its component) is licensed under the [MIT license](../License.txt).
+StringCharset (including its component) is licensed under the [MIT license](../License.txt).